 Women mostly celebrate this festival and take part in the rituals.
 The festivity commences from the first day of Chaitra and continues for eighteen days thereafter.
-In 2016, Gangaur will be celebrated on April 9th and 10th.
+In 2019, Gangaur will be celebrated from 21st March to 8th April.

 Meaning of the name Gangaur

 Gana is the synonym for Lord Shiva and Gaur is a take away from Gauri, Lord Shiva’s companion and consort.
 It is basically a celebration of the advent of spring, a better harvest and marital fidelity.
 Gangaur is celebrated by women.
 The married women celebrate it to seek blessings for her husband, for his welfare and healthy life.
 The unmarried women observe Gangaur so that they are blessed with a good husband.

 Clay idols or wooden idols of Shiva and Parvati are worshipped during this festival, for which they are brought home to be kept in a basket amidst grass and flowers.
 In some families, there are permanent wooden idols, which are painted afresh by painters called matherans for this purpose.
 The idols will not have a canopy over their head, which the idols of Teej, another festival have.